 When starting out on the plan, it can be difficult to get new credit, and you are encouraged to not open any new credit without speaking to your credit counselor first.
 As you progress with your credit counseling payments over the course of a year or more, you may be able to qualify for a car loan, student loans – even refinance your mortgage.
 New unsecured credit card accounts while you are working with consumer credit counseling will be hard to come by.
 This is not necessarily a bad thing….

 It is very simple to establish new credit upon completion of your debt management plan.

-How to estimate your lower monthly credit card payment before you call a credit counselor.
+How to estimate your lower monthly credit card payments yourself.